zstein13/ENPM818M-final-project/README.md

 ## Wireshark .pcap Files

 The Wireshark .pcap files are in the wireshark/ directory.
+Filter them for HTTP traffic.